MehdiBa13/MehdiBa13/README.md

-- 👋 Hi, I’m @MehdiBr13
+- 👋 Hi, I’m @MehdiBa13
-- 👀 I’m interested in sciences (computer science, maths, physics, chemistry...), AI, game dev and cyber sec
+- 👀 I’m interested in science (computer science, maths, physics...), AI, game dev and cyber sec
 - 🖥️ I’m a competitive programmer, also interested in development.
 - 🌱 I’m currently working hard to achieve some goals
 <!---